microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 ### From Basic CRUD to an App

-Add an initialization method to the Posts controller
+Add an initialization method to the Posts controller.
+Line 19
 ```php
 public function initialize(): void
 {